saxenism/EVM-Varta/ReadMe.md

 To get examples on this, [the ethereum mastery book](https://github.com/ethereumbook/ethereumbook/blob/develop/13evm.asciidoc#contract-deployment-code) is good.

+And an awesome resource to pick up how EVM opcode works is [this presentation from Ethereum Engineering Group](https://www.youtube.com/watch?v=RxL_1AfV7N4&ab_channel=EthereumEngineeringGroup)

+PS: I made some notes from this YT talk.
+You can see them [here](#)

 ## About Yul (picked from documentation itself)

 1. Yul provides for loops, if and switch statements